DOST-NRCP Refines Research-to-Policy Program Through Assessment, Strategic Reframing

 The conference, which included a series of workshops, was a continuation of a foundational workshop held in October 2024.
 This earlier workshop updated participants on NRCP’s mandates and future directions while also providing crucial knowledge on policy research, the legislative process, and effective monitoring and evaluation strategies.

-Future Directions for Enhancing the RPP for Greater Impact
+Future Directions for Enhancing the R2P for Greater Impact

-Key recommendations from the discussions and workshops emphasized the need to: 1) address operational challenges; 2) align the program more closely with national priorities; 3) integrate research efforts with the legislative process; 4) strengthen linkages for agenda-setting, advocacy, translation, dissemination, and monitoring and evaluation of policy outcomes.
+Key recommendations from the discussions and workshops emphasized the need to: 1) address operational challenges; 2) align the program more closely with national priorities; 3) integrate research efforts with the wider government policy-making process; 4) strengthen linkages for agenda-setting, advocacy, translation, dissemination, and monitoring and evaluation of policy outcomes.

-As NRCP approaches its 100th anniversary as a premier advisory and consultative body, its leadership recognizes the need to strategically position the Council to meet the increasing demand for policy support.
+As NRCP approaches its 100th anniversary as an advisory and consultative body, its leadership recognizes the need to strategically position the Council to meet the increasing demand for policy support.

 NRCP President, Dr. Aimee Lynn A. Barrion-Dupo, stressed the importance of strengthening the research-to-policy framework to ensure it effectively contributes to national development.